 A beautiful picture of The Duke and Duchess of Cambridge outside the Abbey.

 For the day, not disappointing our twitter squad who was hoping for a reward, The Duchess of Cambridge chose to bring back red Catherine Walker Russian Great Coat that we fist saw in April 2014, when William and Catherine arrived in New Zealand with Prince George for their first Down under tour.

 Catherine paired the coat with her Emmy London Rebecca Cinder Suede Pumps that we last saw at the Last Post ceremony at the Commonwealth War Graves Commission Memorial in July 2017.
 Thanks to the Middleton Maven for id.

 And carried matching Emmy London Natasha Cinder Clutch.

-Duchess of Cambridge wore new red hat and diamond floral earrings at Commonwealth Day Service.
+The Duchess of Cambridge wore a new red hat and diamond floral earrings at Commonwealth Day Service.
 GabiK_blogoKate on Twitter suggested that Catherine might be wearing Lock and Co.’s hat and earrings that belonged to Princess of Wales, Diana.

 A look back at Duchess of Cambridge’s 2017 appearance at Commonwealth Day Service.